Flowing water

 To increase investment in maintenance and renewal of the drinking water infrastructure and thereby reduce water loss, the European Commission will by 2028 have adopted a threshold on allowed leakage rates.
 Member states who exceed this will have to present an action plan within two years from then.
 It is therefore not only of local interest to reduce NRW levels but may soon also be a legal requirement.

-The causes of water losses are many, ranging from leakages, pipe bursts, and poor water management to illegal connections and unauthorised consumption.
+There are many causes of water loss, ranging from leakages, pipe bursts, and poor water management to illegal connections and unauthorised consumption.

 Leakages and pipe bursts

 Leakages cause water loss from the pipe network and occur, among other things, at pipe bursts.
 This means that cleaned water is lost and never reaches the consumers.
-Water loss due to leakages is a waste of resources and affects both the performance of the utilities and the consumers by possible nuisances.
-Leakages and pipe bursts can occur suddenly or gradually develop over time due to lack of maintenance, corrosion or wear and tear.
+Water lost through leakages is a waste of resources and has an impact on both the performance of the utilities and the consumers through potential inconvenience.
+Leakages and pipe bursts can occur suddenly or develop gradually over time due to lack of maintenance, corrosion or wear and tear.

 Inadequate water management

 In many parts of the world, inadequate management of water resources contributes to water loss.
-This may, for example, be lack of maintenance of the supply network resulting in leakages and pipe bursts, or lack of customer meters, so that the utilities cannot bill the consumers based on actual consumption.
+This can include a lack of maintenance of the supply network, leading to leakages and pipe bursts, or lack of customer meters, so that the utilities cannot bill the consumers based on actual consumption.

 Unauthorised consumption